WebAssembly/spec/md-proto/WebAssembly.md

 ##### Positions within a function body

 A *position* within a function refers to an element of the sequence, or to an additional *return position* which is sequenced after the end of the function body.

+TODO: Add an implicit `end` at the return position.

 > In the binary encoding, positions are represented as byte offsets; in the text format, positions are represented with a special syntax.